Makes two 12-inch pizzas

 - 1 1/2 teaspoons active dry yeast

-- 3 tablespoons olive oil plus extra for greasing
+- 3 tablespoons olive oil, plus more as needed

 - 2 teaspoons kosher salt

-- To prepare the dough, combine the flours and yeast in the bowl of a stand mixer fitted with the dough hook.
+- To make the dough: Combine the bread flour, semolina flour, and yeast in the bowl of a stand mixer fitted with the dough hook attachment.
 Add the water, olive oil, and salt and mix on low speed for 2 minutes.
-Increase the speed to medium and knead until the dough is quite elastic but still a little sticky, 4 minutes.
+Increase the speed to medium and knead until the dough is quite elastic but still a little sticky, about 4 minutes.